minkaotic/front-end-notes/MVC-and-Razor.md

 }
 ```

-NB: it can also be accessed from controllers, models, or any custom code or middleware.
+NB: it can also be accessed from [tag helpers](#tag-helpers), controllers, models, or any custom code or middleware.

 ### Razor Helpers